 The Viking Atla was our vessel for our Christmas River Cruise.
-Don’t forget that the sun sets significantly earlier during December in Europe than during summer months, like July and August.
+Don't forget that the sun sets significantly earlier during December in Europe than during the summer months, like July and August.
 About three to four hours earlier.

 So by the time we got back to the ship the first day – after dropping our luggage off in the morning, touring around the city and returning for dinner – it was already dark.
 Our next day was really the first day I was able to see the ship in sunlight and view its beauty.

 We arrived to the warmth and glow of the lights inside the ship; isn't it romantic to see the ship this way with string lights twinkling atop reflecting in the river?
 It was especially nice to see limited yet tasteful holiday decorations – like wreaths with red bows and green garland – adorning the inside of the ship.

 Don't forget to pack European outlet converters for your cabin aboard the ship!

 We appreciated its clean Scandinavian design, from our stateroom to the river cruise ship's grand staircase, and common areas.

 The top of the staircase looked towards a warm, cozy common area.
 Some board games were stashed there for guests that were great to play during the evenings.